adnammit/notes/security.md

     - tune the app security config
         * make sure your prod app is set up correctly compared to dev
         * defaults for config are often not right
+        * use custom logging error messages so your errors cannot be searched
     - ensure packages are up to date
         * be conscious of 3rd party tools
         * have a strategy to monitor and update 3rd party packages

 ### SENSITIVE DATA EXPOSURE
+* when data is not properly protected in transit or at rest
 * the stats:
     - attack vector: difficult exploitability
     - prevalence: uncommon